Current Assessment Activities

 Highlighted Assessment Activities

-One of the assessment projects currently underway is the Top 30 project.
-The criteria for a course selected to be on the Top 30 list is that the course either has the most sections offered and highest enrollment of students and/or courses most often taken by students who earn a degree at Macomb.
-Twenty-five of the top 30 courses have been recently assessed and plans are underway to asses the other five courses.
+One assessment initiative is the Top 30 project.
+A Top 30 course is one that either has the most sections offered and highest student enrollment and/or courses most often taken by students who earn a degree at Macomb.
+Since the beginning of the Top 30 project in 2010 all courses have either assessed or currently in process.

 Common Degree Outcomes

 The Community College Survey of Engagement (CCSSE) is a survey that collects data on student engagement and five benchmarks of effective education; active and collaborative learning, student effort, academic challenge, student faculty interaction, and support for learners.
-The CCSSE data was collected in the winter of 2013, 2010, and 2007.
-The Program Assessment Team aligned the applicable questions on the CCSSE to Macomb’s Common Degree Outcomes (CDOs) for an indirect assessment of CDOs.
-The Office of Institution Research then created a report showing the comparison of the response rate from the three years of data for the applicable questions.
-The report shows that many of the indicators are trending upward which reflects an increase in the students’ participation of instructional experiences that align with Macomb’s CDOs.
+The CCSSE data is collected every 3 years beginning in the Winter of 2007.
+The Program Assessment Team aligned the applicable questions on the CCSSE to Macomb's Common Degree Outcomes (CDOs) for an indirect assessment of CDOs.
+The office of Institutional Research created a report that maps the students' perception of involvement in activities identified in CCSSE and related to the five Common Degree Outcomes.
+The report indicates that the students perceive that they are involved in the activities that are identified in CCSSE and mapped to Common Degree Outcomes and that this involvement has increased over time.

 Program Level Student Learning Outcomes